Affiliate links on Android Authority may earn us a commission. Learn more.

 Edge does have a few ways in which it appears and functions differently than Chrome.
 For instance, if you choose to use the Sidebar and the Vertical Tabs functions, then your browser window is going to look different.
 Similarly, because of the News Feed, your startup homepage experience on Edge is going to be wildly different than the simpler Chrome startup experience.

 For many users, Chrome is going to appear as a positively simple and familiar experience.
-Microsoft’s reputation in the later days of Internet Explorer (the ones that let Chrome rise and take its place in the first place) continue to cast a shadow of doubt over Edge.
+Microsoft’s reputation in the later days of Internet Explorer (the one that let Chrome rise and take its place in the first place) continues to cast a shadow of doubt over Edge.
 So for a lot of users, there’s a bias to overcome before they can try Edge with an open mind.
 Beyond that, both browsers are similar to each other.

 On Android, the browsers have notable differences.
 Chrome adopts a top-heavy design, where most interaction elements are placed close to the top status bar.
 There’s practically nothing on the bottom edge, so your scrolling experience is rather endless.
 However, that means on bigger phones, you’d have to do some finger gymnastics if you want to access any menus and options.